dlucascampelo/dlucascampelo/README.md

 ## **Hey, whats up**

 My name is Lucas.
-I am a bachelor's degree in computer science, and also Full stack development technologies.
+I am a bachelor's degree in computer science, and also Full stack development student.

 ### 🚀 **Main technologies and languages**